mishmanners/TalksandEvents/Talks/ResilienceSOO24.md

-# State of Open Con 2024 - Building resilience for the future of work
+# State of Open Con 2024 - Developing resilience for the future of work

 This is a talk I gave at the [State of Open Con 2024](https://stateofopencon.com/schedule2024/).